yugabyte/yugabyte-db/docs/content/latest/secure/authentication/host-based-authentication.md

 YugabyteDB fine-grained authentication for YSQL manages access control for localhost, remote hosts, and clients.
 By default, authentication is restricted to localhost connections.
 Using fine-grained authentication, you can define rules for access to localhost and remote clients based on IP addresses, authentication methods, and use of TLS (aka SSL) certificates.

-This client authentication is managed in YugabyteDB by the YB-TServer [`--ysql_hba_conf`](../../../reference/configuration/yb-tserver/#ysql-hba-conf) configuration flag, which works similar to the `pg_hba.conf` file in PostgreSQL.
+This client authentication is managed in YugabyteDB by the YB-TServer [`--ysql_hba_conf`](../../../reference/configuration/yb-tserver/#ysql-hba-conf) configuration flag, which works similarly to the `pg_hba.conf` file in PostgreSQL.
 The values include records that specify allowed connection types, users, client IP addresses, and the authentication method.

 The default YugabyteDB `listen_addresses` setting accepts connections only from `localhost`.
 To allow remote connections, you must add client authentication records to the YB-TServer [`--ysql_hba_conf`](../../../reference/configuration/yb-tserver/#ysql-hba-conf) flag.